 Outdoor dining in central London

-Having been the scene of an infamous murder, and featured in Dickens’ ‘Little Dorrit’, Bleeding Heart Yard is part of British history.
-However, with its cobbles, starched linens and Gallic menu, it actually feels more French.
-Tables on the terrace (which operates in summer only) are bookable.
-Should the weather disappoint, you can either huddle under one of the blankets provided, or effect a shrug, mutter, ‘bof’, and head inside – if the buzzy bistro is full, choose a table in the elegant restaurant or the more informal tavern.
+The buzzy bistro, elegant restaurant and informal tavern in Bleeding Heart Yard are très French.
+Tables on the terrace (which operates in summer only) are bookable; should the weather disappoint, you can either huddle under one of the blankets provided, or effect a shrug, mutter, ‘bof’, and head inside.

-This tiny courtyard on Pickering Place (the site of London’s last pistol duel, fact fans) is, in theory, a public square accessed via an eighteenth-century oak-panelled passageway running off St James’ (as well as via the restaurant).
-A summer-only affair, it’s one of those hidden gems that more people than you’d like seem to know about – still, its tables are mostly filled with in-the-know Londoners wining and dining out-of-town relatives, rather than rucksack-toting, selfie-snapping tourists.
-Pitch up for a dose of knowingly old-school French cooking, with polished service.
+This tiny courtyard on Pickering Place (the site of London’s last pistol duel, fact fans) is one of those hidden gems that more people than you’d like seem to know about – still, its tables are mostly filled with in-the-know Londoners wining and dining out-of-town relatives, rather than rucksack-toting, selfie-snapping tourists.
+Expect knowingly old-school French cooking, with polished service.

-The only thing better than getting a table inside this Exmouth Market hotspot is snagging one of the 20-odd alfresco seats outside – arrive early for a plum spot.
-The three large communal tables, rough-hewn from reclaimed scaffolding, sit under a retractable awning, providing shelter should the heavens open; with the other four, you’ll just have to take your chances.
-There’s an extensive selection of deservedly popular small plates and a handful of mains.
-The vibe is laid-back, and service is invariably warm and sunny, even if the weather isn’t.
+The only thing better than getting a table inside this Exmouth Market hotspot is snagging one of the 20-odd alfresco seats – arrive early for a plum spot.
+The large communal tables are sheltered by an awning; with the others, you just take your chances.
+The vibe is laidback, and service is warm, even if the weather isn’t.

-This lovely, sheltered courtyard, complete with heaters and blankets, is only open for brunch and lunch in fair weather, and closes promptly at 8pm.
-Either run the gauntlet of booking a table in the restaurant proper (good luck with that) and ask them to allocate you an alfresco table should the sun show its face, or turn up on the day with everything crossed.
-If you’re willing to forgo Nuno Mendes’ celebrated menu, a late afternoon cocktail between services is a good bet.
+This lovely, sheltered courtyard, complete with heaters and blankets, is only open for brunch and lunch in fair weather, and closes at 8pm.
+Either book a table in the restaurant proper (good luck with that) and ask them to allocate you an alfresco table should the sun show its face, or turn up on the day with everything crossed.

 Outdoor dining in north London

 After a stroll through Highgate Wood, Pavilion Café’s blissfully bucolic setting is a logical next step.
 Behind the picket fence is a cheerful garden brasserie where diners sit at generously proportioned tables amid tubs of petunias and climbing roses.
-The all-encompassing menu (from fish-finger sandwiches to grilled halloumi with roasted vegetables) is supplemented by daily specials and a drinks list that includes organic cider and beers, plus several wine bargains.
-The only problem is finding a table at busy times – and catching waiters’ attention.
+The all-encompassing menu is a winner; the only problem is finding a table at busy times – and catching the waiters’ attention.

-The secluded back garden at this family-run tapas restaurant isn’t exactly a secret, but it certainly feels like one.
-Groups of three or more can reserve one of eight larger tables, but couples have to try their luck at one of the four smaller tables as walk-ins, and are subject to a two-and-a-half-hour turnaround.
-The owners avoid taking bookings if the weather’s looking dodgy, but if sunshine turns unexpectedly to showers (or, you know, hail), the awning is rolled out and the heaters are switched on.
-Toasty.
+This tapas joint’s secluded back garden is an open secret.
+Groups of three plus can reserve a table, but couples have to try their luck as walk-ins.
+The owners avoid taking bookings if the weather’s looking dodgy, but if sunshine turns unexpectedly to showers (or, you know, hail), the awning is rolled out and the heaters switched on.

 Outdoor dining in east London

-Housed in railway arches, the interior of this hot little dog recalls New York’s hip Lower East Side, while its chic, traffic-free terrace marks its alfresco territory with immaculately groomed topiary.
-There’s a retractable awning to shelter you from raindrops, or excessive sunshine (ha), plus heaters for inevitable chilly days, making it just about feasible all year round.
-Just don’t pitch up with too large a crowd – first-come-first-served tables are limited to groups of four or less.
-The full daily-changing restaurant menu of modern British dishes is served outside.
+The interior of this hot little dog recalls New York’s hip Lower East Side, while its traffic-free terrace marks its alfresco territory with immaculately groomed topiary.
+There’s a retractable awning to shelter you from raindrops, or excessive sunshine (ha), plus heaters for inevitable chilly days.
+First-come-first-served tables are limited to groups of four or less.

-Gordon Ramsay’s Limehouse gastropub makes the most of its Thames-edge location with a bright conservatory complete with retractable roof, serving pitch-perfect Modern European dishes from the restaurant menu, plus a handful of alfresco tables overlooking the wharves of Rotherhithe, serving poshed-up sharing platters, pies and sandwiches.
-Either way, you get to contemplate a summer sunset sparkling off the towers of Canary Wharf, a glass of superior wine or a real ale in your hand.
-And did we mention the barbecue on the terrace at weekends?
-Good times.
+Gordon Ramsay’s Limehouse gastropub makes the most of its Thames-edge location with a bright conservatory complete with retractable roof, plus a handful of alfresco tables overlooking the wharves of Rotherhithe.
+Drinkers can enjoy a glass of superior wine or a real ale right by the river.
+And did we mention the barbecue on the terrace at summer weekends?

 Outdoor dining in south London

-This sleek, modern, glass-sided café is popular with art lovers and local families alike, thanks to its location within the three acres of verdant, tranquil gardens surrounding Dulwich Village’s bijou art gallery.
-On a sunny day, vie for an alfresco table dotted on the lawns in the shade of the spreading trees – it’s summertime perfection, especially since outdoor table service is usually provided.
-The café menu does a good line in posh salads and afternoon teas.
-At weekends, a ‘cabin’ located in the garden dispenses hot drinks and snacks.
+This sleek, modern, glass-sided café is popular with art lovers and local families, thanks to its location within the three acres of verdant, tranquil gardens surrounding Dulwich Village’s bijou art gallery.
+On a sunny day, vie for one of the alfresco tables dotted on the lawn in the shade of spreading trees – it’s summertime perfection.

-Brixton produces many impressive community and cooperative initiatives, but Pop – a collection of shipping containers on a formerly disused space that house food, drink and fashion start-ups (plus a few familiar names) – is one of its best yet.
-Weave past the bouncers and through the young, beautiful, achingly trendy masses, beer in hand, exploring the foodie offerings as music pumps in the background.
+Brixton is a foodie innovator, but Pop – a collection of shipping containers housing food, drink and fashion start-ups (plus a few familiar names) – really keeps the brilliant Village Market on its toes.
+Weave past the bouncers and achingly trendy masses, beer in hand, exploring the foodie offerings as music pumps in the background.
 Who needs festivals?
-Another vibrant, varied and inexpensive eating destination in Brixton to keep the brilliant Village Market on its toes.

-With around 150 tables spread across a pair of decks right on the riverfront, this is a great place to let kids go free-range and watch the Thames flowing past.
+With around 150 tables spread across a pair of decks right on the riverfront, Marco Polo’s terrace is a great place to let the kids go free-range while you relax and watch the Thames flowing past.
 Some of the tables have heaters, some umbrellas, so arrive early and pick the best spot (you can also book terrace tables in advance).
-The Italian menu stops off at most of the pizza and pasta options you’d anticipate, but with plenty of fish and meat too.
-Desserts are well-trodden trattoria classics, but there is also banoffee pie on the menu.

 Outdoor dining in west London

-If you’ve never been to a German beer garden, Stein’s is good place to start.
+If you’ve never been to a German beer garden, Stein’s is a good place to start.
 Set along a stretch of the Thames towpath, just a short walk from Richmond town centre, the large riverside garden can seat up to 300 alfresco diners at shared wooden tables, around half of which offer some shelter from the elements.
-Food is the best of Teutonic stodge, ignoring the fripperies of starters and going straight for no-nonsense mains, with generous plates of regional sausages with sauerkraut, fried potatoes or dumplings the order of the day.

 Carry on the outdoor dining